 Calgary ringette coach found guilty of sex offences

-Kelsea Hepburn, 24, convicted of sexual interference and invitation to sexual touching
+Kelsea Hepburn, 24, convicted of sexual touching and invitation to sexual touching

 It took a Calgary jury less than five hours to find a former ringette coach guilty of sex-related charges involving a young player on her team Friday afternoon.

-Kelsea Hepburn, 24, was accused of sexual interference and invitation to sexual touching for incidents that happened in 2010 and 2011 with a 13-year-old girl.
+Kelsea Hepburn, 24, was accused of sexual touching and invitation to sexual touching for incidents that happened in 2010 and 2011 with a 13-year-old girl.

 The teen described incidents where Hepburn would initiate touching and kissing.
 The girl also told the court Hepburn frequently said she felt like a criminal or a predator.